UrbsLab/STREAMLINE/docs/source/running.md

 `wait_for_cluster_completion`, `cluster_phase_timeout`, and
 `cluster_phase_poll_interval` in the `[run]` section.

+For long HPC runs, launch the config runner inside `tmux` or `screen` so a lost SSH connection does not stop the orchestration process.
+See [HPC and Cluster Runs](hpc.md) for Cedars SLURM and UPenn LSF templates, scheduler monitoring commands, and recovery patterns.

 `Parallel` and Dask-backed runs show progress when `tqdm`/Dask progress support is available.
 Set `STREAMLINE_PROGRESS=0` to disable these progress displays.